easypanel-io/website/docs/05-templates/affinepro/index.md

 - 2025-02-21 – Version bumped to stable-780dd83
 - 2025-10-09 – Updated to the newer image and to latest version
 - 2025-12-24 – Version bumped to stable-e98f035
+- 2026-05-12 – Bumped to 0.26.6; fixed DATABASE_URL username and database name

 ## Contributors